 It is hard to imagine the fear and panic during the “Hamtana” waiting period in the weeks leading up to the Six Day War.
 Israel’s five larger and better armed neighbors were all threatening to push the Jews into the sea and wipe Israel off the map.
-The leadership of the Jewish State were preparing for the worst by digging mass graves in parks throughout the country.
+The leadership of the Jewish State was preparing for the worst by digging mass graves in parks throughout the country.
 It seemed that the end was near for the young state, so soon after the devastation of the Holocaust.
-Many Israelis were considering fleeing the country and a dark joke circulated at the time that the last one to leave should turn the lights out at the airport.
+Many Israelis were considering fleeing the country and a dark joke circulated at the time that the last one to leave should turn the lights out at the Lod airport.

 The connection between Parashat Vayera and its Haftarah (Kings II 4:1-37), on the surface, is that both involve prophecies to barren couples of a son to be born “ka’eit chaya – at this time next year” (Genesis 18:10, II Kings 4: 16), the fulfillment of the prophecy, the near-death of each child, and the subsequent second life given to each.
 However, a closer look at the similarities and differences between these two stories shed light on the divergent messages each contain.